Spanish in Mexico Through the Senses

 cheese, and tomatoes.
 In the craft classes, the colors of textiles and ceramics take on a new vibrancy in the local tongue.

 The immersion schools tie the learning all together.
 In the structured classes, you expand your proficiency with grammar and sentence structure and gain fluency in conversation.
 In the enrichment activities, you put

 that learning to work and make it stick with the vocabulary of the sights and sensations around you.
 If your passion is crafts, music, or history, you can fall in love with it all over again in Spanish.

 Oaxaca abounds with just such opportunities.
-The school I attended, Becari, located just a few blocks from the city’s central plaza, offers programs from
+The school I attended, Becari, offers programs from

 the basic three hours of structured classes per day to six hours that include afternoon workshops in cooking, crafts, folk dancing, and more.
 Optional activities include cultural events and excursions to nearby archeological sites and